GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 because it's a different version (even if it's old)

--Forced game to load in 16:9 aspect ratio (Go to settings > display > full screen apps and disable the game's full screen function)
+-Forced game to load in 16:9 aspect ratio (Go to Settings > display > full screen apps and disable the game's full screen function)

+Recommended DPI: 360

+Step 1.(Go to Settings > About Phone, tap on the ‘Build Number’ 5 to 6 times continuously until you see the ‘You’re a developer now’ notification.)

+Step 2.(Go to System > Developer Options, find the option ‘Smallest Width’ and enter the 360 value).
+Make sure to note down the default value so that you can restore it back.

 (Bug fixed:Buttons not showing)